Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Learn what to do if you total your car (or if your friend totals your car).

-What if someone driving my car was in an accident that wasn’t their fault?
 Let’s say you let your sister take your car to pick up pizza you ordered.
 You get a frantic call from her telling you that she got into an accident, but fortunately it wasn’t her fault.
 In this case, it normally wouldn’t be yours or her insurance that takes the hit — it’s the at-fault driver who would pay for any damages (given you don’t live in a state with no-fault insurance).
 You’ll file a claim with the at-fault driver’s insurance company and your insurance shouldn’t be affected.
 Just make sure your sister knows to get all of their insurance info before taking off — follow these tips if you get in a car accident.

 So, keep in mind, if you let someone who doesn’t have insurance drive your vehicle, it could be you who is also on the chopping block and paying for damages if they were to get into an accident.